To correct thickness uniformity in sputtered thin-film materials we can adopt any one, or a combination, of the following techniques:

-Here we position the mask at a 45-degree angle from the center of the cathode in the rotation circle.
-This arrangement has two advantages: 1) the mask can be shared with a similar target that is located 90 degrees in the circle from this target; and 2) material that flakes off the mask does not fall onto the target (if the cathode faces up).
+Here we position the mask at a 35-degree angle from the center of the cathode in the rotation circle.
+This arrangement has two advantages: 1) the mask can be shared with a similar target that is located 70 degrees in the circle from this target; and 2) material that flakes off the mask does not fall onto the target (if the cathode faces up).

 With a combination of manual fitting and automated optimization we obtained two masks, one for a new target that exhibits a heart-shaped angular distribution of the sputtered particles; the other for an eroded target that exhibits a cosine angular distribution.
-The shapes of these two masks are shown in the diagram below, solid lines for new target and dashed lines for the eroded target.
+The shapes of these two masks are shown in the diagram below.
 The masks are pointy at their inner ends and have a handle at the outer ends for mounting.
 These practical features are obtained by imposing constraints during the optimization process.

 Mask for eroded target